oracle/odpi/doc/src/public_structs/dpiSubscrMessage.rst

     Specifies the length of the :member:`~dpiSubscrMessage.txId` member, in bytes.

+.. member:: int dpiSubscrMessage.registered

+    Specifies whether the subscription is registered with the database (1) or not (0).
+The subscription is automatically deregistered with the database when the subscription timeout value is reached or when the first notification is sent (when the quality of service flag DPI_SUBSCR_QOS_DEREG_NFY is used).

 .. member:: const char \* dpiSubscrMessage.queueName

     Specifies the name of the queue which has messages available to dequeue, as